 1. When they're alive, they aren't white

 You're forgiven if you thought sand dollars are white, as that's often how we see them in gift shops.
-When they're alive, they're actually a purple color and covered in tiny flexible bristles.
+When sand dollars are alive, they're actually a purple color.
+Their fuzzy spines are covered in tiny flexible bristles called cilia which they use to move food along the ocean flood to a central mouth.
 When they die, their skeletons get bleached by the sun, turning them white, and the small spines fade away.
 The familiar star pattern seen clearly on the bleached shell is more hidden when they're alive.

 2. Starfish and sea urchins are close relatives

 The starfish is a relative of the sand dollar, which is pictured here covered in green algae.
-(Photo: sailn1/Flickr)
+(Photo: sailn1 [CC BY 2.0]/Flickr)